Club Atlético Colegiales (Argentina): Stadium

-The club currently plays at "Libertarios Unidos" stadium, sited in Antonio Malaver and Gervasio Posadas streets in Florida Oeste, Buenos Aires, since 1948.
+The club currently plays at "Libertarios Unidos" stadium, sited in Antonio Malaver and Gervasio Posadas streets in Florida Oeste, Vicente López Partido, since 1948.
 As time went by, Colegiales played its home games in diverse stadiums, most of them situated in the city of Buenos Aires: the first in Blandengues y Manzanares streets (1908), then in Teodoro García and Giribone streets in Colegiales neighbourhood (1924), and the last in Fraga and Estomba streets (1941).
-In 1948 Colegiales moved to Villa Martelli, Vicente López Partido, where hosted a brief time previously to the move to Florida Oeste where the club has remained since then.
+In 1948 Colegiales moved to Villa Martelli (another district in the same partido), where hosted a brief time previously to the move to Florida Oeste where the club has remained since then.

 After Colegiales promoted to Primera B Metro in 1993, the club built its first and only seated grandstands with capacity for 500 people.
 In 2005 the stadium increased its capacity to 8,500 after a new grandstand was built, naming it "Tribuna Libertarios Unidos".
 The field dimensions are 92 m long by 65 m wide.